 Digestive (pancreatic) enzymes may help with symptoms and clear your intestine of putrefied and undigested food that feeds SIBO bacteria and yeast.9

 Soaking in Epsom salt baths or sitting in a sauna.

-Soak in warm Epsom bath for about 20 minutes or sit in a sauna for about 15 minutes to help relax and detoxify.
+Soak in a warm Epsom bath for about 20 minutes or sit in a sauna for about 15 minutes to help relax and detoxify.
 Remember to stay hydrated as both will increase your temperature.

 Talking to your doctor or herbalist who prescribed the antifungal or antibiotic to discuss decreasing the dose while you manage your symptoms.

-Making sure you have regular bowel movements as this will also help with elimination of die-off toxins and proteins.
+Making sure you have regular bowel movements as this will also help with the elimination of die-off toxins and proteins.
 Epsom salt baths, magnesium, and hydration are gentle ways to relieve constipation.